 At Rucstall Primary School learners engage with the following religions:

-EYFS and KS1 - Christianity and Judaism
+EYFS - Christianity and Judaism

-Moving on to Hinduism in Years 3 and 4 allows the children to explore a contrasting, polytheistic religion.
+Moving on to Hinduism in KS1 and Years 3 and 4 allows the children to explore a contrasting, polytheistic religion.
 Hinduism has rituals and practices which are not shared by Christianity or Judaism, and originates from a new part of the world.
 Throughout this learning children will be able to enquire into beliefs and rituals which they may not have previously encountered.

 In Years 5 and 6 children explore Islam.
 This is studied in the older years to allow the learners to critically think about their perceptions of Islam.
 Pupils are able to contextualise their knowledge of Islam, and how this is presented in the media, within the wider beliefs of the religion.